GRAYgoose124/bulletstorm/bulletstorm/core/entity/README.md

 ## Entity

-An entity is a game which represents a physical object in the game world.
+An entity is a game object which represents a physical object in the game world.
 It has a position, a velocity, and a sprite.
 It can be collided with, and it can collide with other entities.

 ## Agent